eosnetworkfoundation/docs/glossary.md

 ## ENF
 EOS Network Foundation

+## EOS Blockchain
+EOS is a smart contract blockchain project that is build with Antelope framework.

 ## EOSIO Types
 EOSIO source code defines a list of types which ease the developer's work when writing smart contracts, plugins, or when extending the Antelope source code.
 Example types include `account_name`, `permission_name`, `table_name`, `action_name`, `scope_name`, `weight_type`, `public_key`, etc.